A Greener Low Emission Future for Shipping!

 In mid 2010 a project was started in Japan to develop a commercial system for utilizing wind power and solar energy on-board ocean going vessels.
 This project and the system have been named "Aquarius" and the product development involves a number of different companies and subject matter experts in several countries.
 A major focus of this project is the development of the Aquarius MRE System.
 (MRE = Marine Renewable Energy)

-The Eco Marine Power Aquarius MRE System (Patent Pending) will allow ships to utilise wind power and solar energy in order to reduce fuel consumption and lower noxious gas emissions.
+The Aquarius MRE System (Patent Pending) will allow ships to utilise wind power and solar energy in order to reduce fuel consumption and lower noxious gas emissions.
 In addition ship owners and operators will be able to reduce the carbon footprint of their fleet and employ the system on a variety of ships and vessels.

 For more information please follow this link to the Aquarius Solar and Wind Marine Power System webpage.

 The Blue Star Delos Renewable Energy Innovation Project